SimranPPatil/Immersive-Education-in-VR/README.md

 It contains the following modules:

 Homedeck:
-This is the start up screen that the user will be greeted with.
+This is the screen that the user will be greeted with.
 It offers the user the ability to choose from either of the two educational modules:
     1. K-D Trees
     2. Quaternions